Lucky-jt1/Lucky-jt1/README.md

 - Hi, I’m @Lucky-jt1
-- Eager to work with new people
 - Let's learn new things together
+- Eagerly waiting for the work with new people
 - DM me lakshminarayanapallantla@gmail.com

 <!---